Charfield railway station: History

-Proposed reopening
+Reopening

 Services between Bristol and Birmingham pass through Charfield.
 There have been discussions about the viability of reopening the station.
 The costs would be shared between Gloucestershire and South Gloucestershire councils since, although the station would be in South Gloucestershire, the nearby town of Wotton-under-Edge would be a principal beneficiary.

 In February 2019, the West of England Combined Authority announced a £500,000 feasibility study into plans for two new bypasses and work to see whether Charfield is viable for reopening to passengers.
 In June 2019, a further £900,000 was allocated for the production of a full business case for the reopening of the station.

 The January 2020 version of the Joint Local Transport Plan 4 (JLTP4, led by the West of England Combined Authority) proposed to deliver by 2023–2024 a "New station at Charfield funded through the WECA Investment Fund, to support housing growth".

 In June 2020, Councillor Toby Savage, leader of South Gloucestershire Council, mentioned the possibility of re-opening Charfield station during an announcement of plans for enhanced services between Bristol and Gloucester.

 A plan agreed by the West of England Combined Authority on 8 December 2020 set out projects that could potentially be delivered between 2020 and 2030, including the reopening of Charfield station.

 A 12-week public consultation on the re-opening proposals was held between 19 October 2021 and 10 January 2022, with the new station proposed to open during Spring 2027.

 Planning permission for the new station (South Gloucestershire Council, ref P22/05778/R3F) was granted in March 2023.
 Preparation work for construction started in May 2025 and expected to be finished in early 2027.

-The business case contains contain journey estimates of 86,673 in 2027, of which 76,588 will be new to rail.
+The business case contains journey estimates of 86,673 in 2027, of which 76,588 will be new to rail.

 These journey numbers are forecast to grow to 128,387 by 2030 (with 113,485 new to rail journeys) and 154,010 by 2042 (with 136,305 of those being new to rail).